opencog/atomspace/opencog/atoms/bind/README.md

          ConceptNode "make"
          ConceptNode "clay"

-Then, by pattern matching, the predicate part of the ImplicationLink can be fulfilled, binding $var0 to "pottery" and $var1 to "clay".
+Then, by pattern matching, the predicate part of the BindLink can be fulfilled, binding $var0 to "pottery" and $var1 to "clay".
 These bindings are refered to as the 'groundings' or 'solutions' to the variables.
 So, e.g. $var0 is 'grounded' by "pottery".

 Next, a grounded copy of the implicand is then created; that is, the following hypergraph is created and added to the atomspace: